anderp2/iac-coding-challenge/README.md

 =====================
 **Filename:**  azure-pipelines.yaml

 **Usage:**  This file can be used to configure both a resource deployment and resource delete pipeline for the Coding Challenge.
 The resource deployment pipeline should be configured / run with an Azure Devops UI varialbe "ACTION = apply".
-The resource delete pipeline should be configured / run with an Azure Devops UI variable ACTION = destroy.
+The resource delete pipeline should be configured / run with an Azure Devops UI variable "ACTION = destroy".

 **Pipeline Steps:**
 1) Pull the az.tools github repo